-4. Wetlands.
-100’ from mapped or jurisdictional wetlands, except where wetlands fill or construction permits have been issued by the DEC or ACE, as applicable.
+3. Wetlands, Public Utilities.
+1.5 times the Total Height of the WTG from mapped or jurisdictional wetlands, except where wetlands fill or construction permits have been issued by the DEC or ACE, as applicable or any public utilities;

-C. Utility Lines, Driveways and Roads.
-There shall be no required minimum setbacks of WTGs and Wind Energy Facilities from public utility lines, other than the requirements of the Public Utility Easements or the Public Service Commission.
-There shall be no required minimum setbacks of WTGs and Wind Energy Facilities from public or private roads and rights of way, private maintenance driveways and roadways, seasonal and limited use roadways, and abandoned or qualified abandoned roads other than the requirements for property line setbacks.
+Substation.
+Any substation shall be located a minimum of 1,000 feet from any Residences or property lines.

+Infrastructure, Electrical Lines, Access Roads and Accessory Structures.
+Any related infrastructure, electrical lines, access roads and/or accessory structures of a Wind Energy Facility shall be located a minimum of 1,000 feet from any Residences or property lines.

+Height Restriction.
+No WTG shall exceed a Total Height of 500 feet.

 SECTION 18: Noise and Setback Waivers.
-Waivers granted under this Section do not require the issuance of any different or additional Waiver or Variance under Article V of this Local Law.
-In the event a Wind Energy Facility does not meet a setback requirement or exceeds noise or other criteria established by this Local Law as it existed at the time the Wind Energy Permit is granted, a special waiver may be granted from such requirement by the Town Board in the following circumstances:
+Waivers granted under this Section do not require the issuance of any different or additional Waiver or Variance under Article V of this 2016 Local Law.
+In the event a Wind Energy Facility does not meet a setback requirement or exceeds noise or flicker or other criteria established by this 2016 Local Law as it existed at the time the Wind Energy Permit is granted, a special waiver may be granted from such requirement by the Town Board only under the following conditions: